 Who doesn’t love saving money?
-And “saving money on insurance” is a key promise in most insurance advertisements.
+“Saving money on insurance” is a key promise in many insurance advertisements.
 While offering competitive rates can be a selling point for many insurance carriers and independent insurance agents, both need to be diligent about their sales and marketing practices to make sure they’re staying on the lawful side of a practice known as “rebating” in insurance.

 - An insurance agent accepting a lower commission on an insurance policy so the policyholder can in turn pay a lower premium.